coppertop-bones/dm/src/dm/README.md

 type / data conversions are a notable exception- it is considered that passing in a selection parameter is much clearer than selecting via name or namespace.

+capitalisation

+Public apis must be cammelCase for the sake of being guessable.
+Imagine being told be a colleague use "ZIP ALL" on the phone, and it is capitalised zipall - an unnecessary annoyance.

+semantics

+Use Cambridge, Oxford and American Heritage dictionaries, in that order, to distinguish meaning.
+E.g. in SQL it is DISTINCT but some libraries have confusingly started using the word unique which is a different concept.